MeMoElprince/bus-booking-app/README.md

 # Bus Booking System

 ## Overview
-* The Bus Booking System is a web service designed to manage bus trips, bookings, and routes.
+* The Bus Booking System is a service designed to manage bus trips, bookings, and routes.
 Users can book trips between cities with buses passing through multiple stations.
 Each bus has a fixed number of seats (12), and bookings are managed to ensure seats are available for users.

 ## Features
 * Trip Booking: Users can book trips from one city to another.
 Buses pass through several cities, and users can book seats on a bus from any station to another station on the same route.
-* Seat Management: Each bus has 12 seats, and bookings are only allowed if seats are available.
+* Seat Management: Each bus has 12 seats, bookings are only allowed if seats are available, and the number of seats is dynamic
 * Route Management: Trips follow predefined routes, and users can book from any station to another within the same route.

 ## Installation
 * Clone the repository